 The NADA protocol isn’t only for addiction recovery, PTSD, or trauma.
 It can help a great deal with stress, insomnia, cravings, anxiety, depression, ADD/ADHD, and more.
 It promotes relaxation, well-being, and helps the body to heal itself.
 Using just five needles in each ear, the treatment is quick, safe, and convenient to administer in almost any location.

 In the summer of 2006, after 10 months of working in public health clinics which hosted Acupuncturists Without Borders doing acudetox for Katrina survivors and relief workers, I saw how well my patients responded to this simple and powerful treatment.
 So, I went to the south Bronx to study the protocol in an out-patient detox center, supported by the National Acupuncture Detoxification Association.
 (That is the organization which codified the protocol in the early 1970s, after which the NADA protocol was named.)
 Four years later, NADA held their annual conference in Louisiana, during which I became a nationally-registered trainer of the NADA protocol.

-Currently, I offer the NADA protocol at my office during most business hours, and I am part of a collective which has offered it weekly at the Maypop Community Herb Shop for the last five years.
-Please contact me if you’d like a drop-in treatment at my office, or stop by Maypop on Thursdays between 6:30-8.
+Currently, I offer the NADA protocol at my office during most business hours, and I am part of a collective which has offered it weekly since 2011, with a long precautionary pause during the pandemic’s first year.
+We now offer it in my office every Thursday between 6:30-8.
+Please contact me if you’d like a drop-in treatment some other time.

 I’m also available to do trainings in the NADA protocol for institutions, groups, or individuals; please contact me if you are interested in further information.